-SIRAP2 PST are responsible for quarterly progress reports to the WB.
+SIRAP2 PSTs are responsible for quarterly progress reports to the WB.
 This quarterly progress report will include a section on safeguard compliance and issues.
 This section will cover (as a minimum):

-- The overall compliance with implementation of the ESMP. - Any environmental or social issues arising as a result of project works and how these issues will be remedied or mitigated - OHS performance - Community consultation updates - Public notification and communications - Schedule for completion of project works, and - Summary of any complaints received, actions taken and complaints closed out.
+- The overall compliance with the implementation of the ESMP. - Any environmental or social issues arising because of project works and how these issues will be remedied or mitigated - OHS performance - Community consultation updates - Public notification and communications - Schedule for completion of project works, and - Summary of any complaints received, actions taken and complaints closed out.

-9 ESMP Implementation
+9 ESMP IMPLEMENTATION

 The Recipient Representative is the MOFT.
 MCA will serve as the Implementing Agency for the aviation component.
-MCA will take taking responsibility for signing contracts, monitoring implementation progress, providing authorization for contract payments.
-MCA will also be responsible for signing contracts for activities benefitting Civil Aviation Authority of Solomon Islands.
+MCA will be responsible for signing contracts, monitoring implementation progress, and providing authorization for contract payments.
+MCA will also be responsible for signing contracts for activities benefitting the Civil Aviation Authority of Solomon Islands.

-The SRIAP2Management Unit Steering Committee, comprised of representatives of different central and line agency members43, will provide overall oversight of Project implementation and of the Project and PST, and to makes Project strategic decisions.
-The SRIAP2 Steering Committee's key role will be to advise the SIG and respective Ministries on issues or concerns affecting project implementation and to propose remedial actions accordingly.
+The Management Unit Steering Committee, comprised of representatives of different central and line agency members, will provide overall oversight of Project implementation and the Project and PST and make Project strategic decisions.
+The SRIAP2 Steering Committee's key role will be to advise the SIG and respective Ministries on issues or concerns affecting project implementation and propose remedial actions accordingly.